<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Matching contributions

-Matching contributions are just what they sound like: your company matches your own 401(k) contributions with money that comes from the company.
-If your company matches, the company money typically matches up to a certain percent of the amount that you put in.
+Matching contributions are just what they sound like: your company matches your own 401k contributions with corporate funds.
+If your company matches, the company typically contributes a certain percentage of the amount that you put in.

 Unfortunately, many people in your city, your state who are around retirement age fail to take advantage of their company's matching contributions because they’re not contributing the required minimum to receive the full company match.